wenbin1354/Text-and-Image-translator/README.md

 # Text-and-Image-translator
-allowing text translation and support image translation by uploading
+A text and image(still working on it) translator in React